-Because I like to teach a healthy practice suitable for the unique person in front of me, I do my best to adapt the sequences in the best possible way.
-In my personal practice, as well as when teaching, I look at the individual as a whole and not just muscles and bones.
-The mental and emotional component, as well as the personal development through the practice of yoga is something I take into consideration on and off the mat.
+I do my best to teach a healthy practice suitable for the unique person in front of me and to adapt it in the best possible way.
+My own personal practice and what I learn from my students through teaching serve as the main inspiration tools for designing the classes in the best possible way.
+As a teacher, I look at every person as a whole and not just muscles and bones.
+The mental and emotional component, as well as the personal development component through the practice of yoga is something I take into consideration on and off the mat.

 I believe in continuous progress, but I also think progress is not always an upward line.
 Progress has ups and downs.
 The regular practice of yoga makes us more aware about that.
 Yoga brings physical and mental health while gradually leading to bigger positive changes in our every day life.
 Slowly we start taking more positive action into creating and living the life that we envision.

-Most of my classes are challenging while emphasizing the connection between the body, the mind and the emotions.
 I like to take my students on the edge of challenge exactly because it is most often there that we discover who we really are.
-Regardless on the posture that is being practiced, I always encourage my students to approach the practice with an open mind, kindness towards themselves and others, acceptance and patience.
+Regardless of the posture that is being practiced, I always encourage my students to approach the practice with an open mind, kindness towards themselves and others, cultivate acceptance and patience.
 With dedication and commitment the impossible becomes possible.
 Yoga helps us to dig more into the mysteries of our own mind and soul.

 Unfold Your Mat is an international place.
-People from Europe, Asia, USA and Latin America join our classes every week in Gothenburg.
+People from all continents and many nations of the world join our classes every week in Gothenburg.
 The teaching language is English.
 Where needed we can instruct in French, Romanian or Swedish.

 Intermediate and mixed level groups.